Charter of 1815: Preparation

 Napoleon, having returned from the Island of Elba for the Hundred Days, was not able to re-establish the First Empire as it had been before his restoration.
 He asked the liberal Benjamin Constant to prepare a new Constitution.
 It was adopted by a plebiscite on June 1, 1815 by an immense majority of the five million voters, although a great many eligible voters abstained.
 It was promulgated in the Champ de Mai ceremony at the Champ de Mars.
 The rapid fall of Napoleon prevented it from being fully applied.

 Principles

-The legislative power was to be exercised by the Emperor together with the Parliament, which was to be composed of two chambers: the Chamber of Peers composed of hereditary members appointed by the Emperor, and the Chamber of Representatives, composed of 629 citizens elected for 5 year terms by electoral colleges in the individual départments.
+The legislative power was to be exercised by the Emperor together with the Parliament, which was to be composed of two chambers: the Chamber of Peers composed of hereditary members appointed by the Emperor, and the Chamber of Representatives, composed of 629 citizens elected for 5 year terms by electoral colleges in the individual departments.
 The ministers were to be responsible to the Parliament for their actions.
 The liberalization dealt both with the guarantees of rights and the end of censorship.
 In the end, the two chambers held sessions for only one month, from June 3 to July 7, 1815.